gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

 #### 9.1.
 Answers to Questions
 1.  **Why `nvm`?**
     Directly installing Node.js gives you a single, system-wide version.
-In a professional context, you often work on multiple projects simultaneously.
-One project might require an older LTS version for stability, while another might need the latest features. `nvm` allows you to install multiple versions side-by-side and switch between them on a per-shell or per-project basis, preventing version conflicts and ensuring each project uses the exact Node.js version it was built for.
+In a professional context, you often work on multiple projects.
+One project might require an older LTS version for stability, while another might need the latest features. `nvm` allows you to install multiple versions side-by-side and switch between them, preventing version conflicts and ensuring each project uses its required Node.js version.

 2.  **ESLint vs. Prettier Roles?**
     They have distinct, complementary roles:
-    *   **Prettier is a Formatter:** Its only job is to enforce a consistent code *style*.
-It parses your code and re-prints it according to its strict rules, handling things like indentation, spacing, quote style, and line wrapping.
+    *   **Prettier is a Formatter:** Its only job is to enforce a consistent code *style* (indentation, spacing, quote style, etc.).
 It is concerned with how the code *looks*.
-    *   **ESLint is a Linter:** Its job is to analyze code for *quality* and potential *bugs*.
-It catches programmatic errors like using a variable before it's defined, identifies anti-patterns, and flags code that doesn't follow best practices.
-It is concerned with how the code *works* and whether it's correct.
+    *   **ESLint is a Linter:** Its job is to analyze code for *quality* and potential *bugs* (e.g., unused variables, incorrect use of `async`).
+It is concerned with how the code *works*.

+3.  **What problem does `jiti` solve?**
+    `jiti` is an interoperability tool.
+Our project is a CommonJS (CJS) environment (the default for Node.js).
+However, the modern ESLint wizard created an `eslint.config.mjs` file, which is an ECMAScript Module (ESM).
+A CJS process cannot load an ESM file directly. `jiti` acts as a just-in-time transpiler, allowing the CJS-based ESLint process to load and understand our ESM configuration file on-the-fly.

-3.  **What if `eslintConfigPrettier` is not last in the array?**
+4.  **What if `eslintConfigPrettier` is not last in the array?**
     The configuration array is processed in order, with later configurations overriding earlier ones.
 The `eslint-config-prettier` package works by disabling ESLint's stylistic rules.
 If another configuration (like `tseslint.configs.recommended`) came *after* `eslintConfigPrettier`, it would re-enable the very stylistic rules that `prettier` just turned off.
 This would lead to conflicts where Prettier formats the code one way, and ESLint then reports an error because it expects a different format. **`eslintConfigPrettier` must always be last.**

-4.  **Purpose of `.vscode/settings.json`?**
-    This file allows you to define editor settings that are specific to the current project (workspace).
-By setting `"editor.formatOnSave": true` and the default formatter here, you ensure that every developer who opens this project in VS Code automatically gets the same consistent, auto-formatting behavior.
-If these settings were only in a developer's global user settings, you couldn't guarantee that a new team member would have the same setup.
-It makes the project's development experience self-contained and reproducible.

-5.  **Global vs. Project TypeScript?**
-    *   **Global TypeScript** provides the `tsc` command everywhere in your system's terminal.
-This is convenient for quick, one-off compilations or for checking the version, as we did in this lab.
+5.  **Why a project-specific `typescript` dependency?**
-    *   **Project `devDependency` TypeScript** is crucial for team collaboration and CI/CD pipelines.
-It ensures that every developer on the team, and the build server, uses the **exact same version** of the TypeScript compiler for this specific project, as defined in `package.json`.
+    While a global install is convenient for running `tsc` from anywhere, a project-local `devDependency` is crucial for team collaboration and reproducible builds.
+It ensures that every developer on the team, and any automated build server, uses the **exact same version** of the TypeScript compiler for this specific project, as defined in `package-lock.json`.
 This prevents "works on my machine" issues caused by subtle differences between compiler versions.
-The ESLint plugin also relies on this project-local version.
+The ESLint TypeScript plugin also relies on this project-local version.